 My relative lives in a care home, am I eligible to attend your course?

 Yes, you are.
-We recognise that people whose relative/friend is now in residential care may face slightly different issues, therefore we run a course specifically for this group of carers called ‘Home to Home’.
+We recognise that people whose relative/friend is now in residential care may face slightly different issues, therefore we run a one day course as a bolt on to our three-day course specifically for this group of carers.
+More information can be found here.

 Yes, our courses are open to anybody who is supporting somebody living with dementia in a caring role.
 In the past, we have had many relatives attend both together and separately on our courses, including husband and wife, daughter and granddaughter and sister and daughter who are caring for the same individual.
 You may wish to attend the course together, particularly if you feel that having another relative with you would be supportive.
 Alternatively, there are benefits of attending separate courses, for example in terms of allowing one of you to stay with the person living with dementia.